-- On 26th August 2020 the Zimbabwe United Passenger Company (ZUPCO) rolled out a solar-powered self-sanitization booth at one of the terminuses in the Harare Central Business District (CBD). - On 26th August 2020 the Zimbabwe National Statistics Agency (ZimStat) begun the door-to-door enumeration exercise as it prepares for a COVID-19 Epidemiological Prevalence Survey to be conducted in September 2020. - rolled out COVID-19 provincial awareness campaign in Masvingo Province. - On 25th August 2020, the Government extended from 3 months to 6 months unpaid sick leave for COVID-19 positive civil servants. - On 24th August 2020, in order to enhance testing capacity at Beitbridge border point, laboratory personnel at Beitbridge district hospital were trained on the Abbott Platform which is capable of testing 94 COVID-19 samples at one go. - On 18th August 2020, the Government reviewed the lockdown measures as follows: - (i) Immigrants who have tested negative for COVID-19 no longer to be detained upon arrival in the country; - (ii) Business hours extended from the initial 8 am 3 pm to 8 am 4.30 pm; - (iii) Curfew revised from 8 pm 6 am instead of the previous 6 pm 6am; - (iv) Public transport drivers to undergo regular PCR tests - (v) Public transport buses to be allowed dedicated lane at roadblocks to expedite their passage. - On 18th August 2020, the President launched a virtual Cabinet meeting systems to be used for Cabinet business and to be conducted at three different venues as follows: - (i) The State House Tent - (ii) The Cabinet Room - (iii) The Munhumutapa Boardroom. - On 3rd September 2020, the Government announced the full resumption of all tourism activities.
-Activities that have been allowed to resume include all boat operations, game drives, bungee jumping, zip lines, helicopter rides, lion walks, elephant rides and all registered tourism activities.
-However, restrictions on inter- city and inter-provincial travel to be maintained. - Government announced on 1st September 2020 the reopening of primary and secondary schools from 14th September 2020 for students taking final exams. - Zimbabwe among seven other countries that include Liberia, Cameroon, Sierra Leone, Nigeria, Morocco, and Zambia that will start administering coronavirus antibody tests beginning from the week of 24th August 2020 in the hope that this will help in reopening the economy. - Designation of journalists as an essential service (SI 93 of 2020) - Reduction of employee attendance at government and private workplaces (except for critical staff). - Gazette Public Health (Covid-19 Prevention, Containment and Treatment) Regulations 2020 on 23rd March2020 to allow for compulsory testing. - To ease the situation in quarantine and isolation facilities, the Government adopted new World Health Organisation (WHO) guidelines that allow asymptomatic and symptomatic COVID-19 patients to be discharged after 10 days and 13 days, respectively. - Mass testing intensified. - Use of schools by churches banned as from 8th July 2020 to reduce the risk of infections when schools reopen.
+- On 26th August 2020 the Zimbabwe United Passenger Company (ZUPCO) rolled out a solar-powered self-sanitization booth at one of the terminuses in the Harare Central Business District (CBD). - On 26th August 2020 the Zimbabwe National Statistics Agency (ZimStat) begun the door-to-door enumeration exercise as it prepares for a COVID-19 Epidemiological Prevalence Survey to be conducted in September 2020. - Rolled out COVID-19 provincial awareness campaign in Masvingo Province. - On 25th August 2020, the Government extended from 3 months to 6 months unpaid sick leave for COVID-19 positive civil servants. - On 24th August 2020, in order to enhance testing capacity at Beitbridge border point, laboratory personnel at Beitbridge district hospital were trained on the Abbott Platform which is capable of testing 94 COVID-19 samples at one go. - On 18th August 2020, the Government reviewed the lockdown measures as follows: - (i) Immigrants who have tested negative for COVID-19 would no longer be detained upon arrival in the country: - (ii) Business hours extended from the initial 8 am 3 pm to 8 am 4.30 pm; - (iii) Curfew revised from 8 pm 6 am instead of the previous 6 pm 6am; - (iv) Public transport drivers to undergo regular PCR tests - (v) Public transport buses to be allowed dedicated lane at roadblocks to expedite their passage. - On 18th August 2020, the President launched a virtual Cabinet meeting systems to be used for Cabinet business and to be conducted at three different venues as follows: - (i) The State House Tent - (ii) The Cabinet Room - (iii) The Munhumutapa Boardroom. - On 3rd September 2020, the Government announced the full resumption of all tourism activities.
+However, restrictions on inter- city and inter-provincial travel to be maintained. - Government announced on 1st September 2020 the reopening of primary and secondary schools from 14th September 2020 for students taking final exams. - Zimbabwe among seven other countries that include Liberia, Cameroon, Sierra Leone, Nigeria, Morocco, and Zambia that will start administering Coronavirus antibody tests beginning from the week of 24th August 2020 in the hope that this will help in reopening the economy. - Designation of journalists as an essential service (SI 93 of 2020) - Reduction of employee attendance at government and private workplaces (except for critical staff). - Gazette Public Health (Covid-19 Prevention, Containment and Treatment) Regulations 2020 on 23rd March2020 to allow for compulsory testing. - To ease the situation in quarantine and isolation facilities, the Government adopted new World Health Organisation (WHO) guidelines that allow

+asymptomatic and symptomatic COVID-19 patients to be discharged after 10 days and 13 days, respectively.
+Mass testing intensified.
+Use of schools by churches banned as from 8th July 2020 to reduce the risk of infections when schools reopen.

 Coordinating Ministry (National Contact Points) Ministry of Foreign Affairs and International Trade

 P.O.
 Box 4240 HARARE

 Zimbabwe

-Tel: +263 4 794681-6/ +263 793372-5
+Tel: +263 4 794681-6/

++263 793372-5

 Fax: +263 4 705161

 Email: secretary@zimfa.gov.zw